-Soft-drink brand agrees to 5-year deal with ACC
+Soft-drink brand Dr. Pepper agreed to a 5-year deal with the ACC